mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Packet diagrams in this document use the format defined in {{Section 1.3 of RFC9000}} to illustrate the order and size of fields.

-# Scope

-RTP over QUIC mostly defines an application usage of QUIC {{?I-D.draft-ietf-quic-applicability}}.
-As a baseline, the specification does not expect more than a standard QUIC implementation as defined in {{!RFC8999}}, {{!RFC9000}}, {{!RFC9001}}, and {{!RFC9002}}.
-Nevertheless, the specification can benefit from QUIC extesions such as QUIC datagrams
-{{!RFC9221}} as described below.
-Moreover, this document describes how a QUIC implementation and its API can be extended to improve efficiency of the protocol operation.

-On top of QUIC, this document defines an encapsulation of RTP and RTCP packets.

-The scope of this document is limited to carrying RTP over QUIC.
-It does not attempt to enhance QUIC for real-time media or define a replacement or evolution of RTP.
-Work to map other media transport protocols is under way elsewhere in the IETF.

-Protocols for negotiating connection setup and the associated parameters are defined separately, e.g., in {{?I-D.draft-dawkins-avtcore-sdp-rtp-quic}}.

 # Protocol Overview